 Each rate year, the Company will fully reconcile actual SIR expense to the Forecast Rate Allowance.
-Any under or over expenditures will be deferred for future refund to or recovery from customers.
-In the event that the Company incurs unanticipated expenses relating to SIR costs incremental to the forecast rate allowance, the Company may file a petition requesting that the Commission approve recovery of incremental costs through the Company's SIR Recovery Surcharge.
+Any under or over expenditures will be deferred for future refund to or recovery from customers (with the exception of the Citizens site).
+The Company will continue to absorb 10% of the remaining investigation costs for the Citizens site.